Environment Variable Configuration

 RERANKER_ENABLED | bool | true | Enable or disable the reranking mechanism |

 RERANKER_PROVIDER | str | infinity | Reranker backend to use.
-Accepted values: infinity, openai |
+Accepted values: infinity, openai, tei |

-RERANKER_MODEL | str | Alibaba-NLP/gte-multilingual-reranker-base | Model used for reranking documents. |
+RERANKER_MODEL | str | Alibaba-NLP/gte-multilingual-reranker-base | Model used for reranking documents.
+Ignored by the tei provider (a TEI instance serves a single fixed model) |

 RERANKER_TOP_K | int | 10 | Number of top documents to return after reranking.
 Increase for better results if your LLM has a wider context window |